GOW444/Grandmaster-RL/README.md

 ## Overview

 Grandmaster-RL trains a reinforcement learning agent to construct personalized chess puzzle curricula for simulated learners.
-Rather than the standard "rating-match" heuristic used by platforms like Lichess and Chess.com — where a player simply receives the next puzzle within ±Δ of their current rating — this system models the learner as a Markov Decision Process and optimizes long-term skill gain using PPO and SAC.
+Rather than the standard "rating-match" heuristic used by platforms like Lichess and Chess.com — where a player simply receives the next puzzle within ±Δ of their current rating — this system models the learner as a Markov Decision Process and optimizes long-term skill gain using PPO, with SAC included as a comparison method.

 The agent selects a tactical theme (`fork`, `pin`, `mate`, `endgame`, `skewer`, `discovery`) and a target difficulty rating at each step.
 A logistic IRT model simulates whether the learner solves the puzzle, and their per-theme skill estimates are updated accordingly.
 The primary metric is the **Learning Efficiency Index (LEI)**, which jointly measures rating gain, success rate, and difficulty consistency.
 Robustness is assessed by evaluating trained policies on a held-out environment that injects learner fatigue and IRT temperature jitter — dynamics never seen during training.